 Engagement

-Studies show that compensation and benefits are attractors to a position, not maintainers.
-The science shows us that as long as we perceive our compensation to be fair and we are providing for our lifestyle, our performance at work is not related to compensation.
-An example of this thinking in action is looking at the performance of some sports stars the year before they get the big contract and the year after.
-Extrinsic motivation increases hugely and performance often drops!
+Compensation and benefits are attractors to a position, not maintainers — they’re what someone sees when they’re filling out the application that initially attracts them to a job.
+It’s been suggested that as long as we perceive our compensation to be fair and we are providing for our lifestyle, our performance at work is not related to compensation.

 Engagement can be significantly improved by the appropriate application of spontaneous extrinsic motivators.
-This can be as simple as a heartfelt thank-you from a senior leader, or some kind of public recognition (in some cases).
+This can be as simple as a heartfelt thank-you from a senior leader, or some kind of public recognition for an outstanding performance.
 The important characteristic is that the motivator should be spontaneous.
-As soon as it becomes expected, when removed, it becomes highly unmotivating.
+As soon as it is expected, it becomes highly unmotivating when removed.

 The Science of Motivation